1) UNEDasiss Accreditation:

-A grade that is calculated using as a base, the grades from the courses taken or tests completed by the student in their education system and to which the formulas approved by the Spanish authorities are applied so as to offer a score on a scale of 5 to 10 points, as used in Spain.
+A mark that is calculated by taking scores obtained by the student in their home education system and applying formulae approved by Spanish authorities so as to come up with a score ranging from 5 to 10 points, in accordance with Spanish scoring traditions.

-The exams organized by the UNED for international students who wish to request admission to Spanish university studies.
-The PCE assess the competencies and knowledge demanded of students who complete the last year of secondary studies in Spain (2nd year of Baccalaureate studies).
+These are exams conducted by UNED and aimed at international students who wish to apply to Spanish universities.
+Specific Competency Tests target the competencies and skills that students who complete the final year of secondary education in Spain are expected to have mastered.

 21) Provisional Accreditation: